-Defining Your Data Quality Problems
+What Is Your Data Quality Problem?

 To tackle any problem in a systematic and effective way, you must be able to break it down into parts.
 After all, understanding the problem is the first step to finding the solution.
 From there, you can develop a strategic battle plan.
 With data quality, the same applies: every initiative features many stages and many different angles of attack.

 When starting a data quality improvement program, it’s not enough to count the amount of records that are incorrect, or duplicated, in your database.
 Quantity only goes so far.
 You also need to know what kind of errors exist to allocate the correct resource.